corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 # Network Bootstrapper
-You can use the Corda Network Bootstrapper tool to quickly create a group of nodes that can see and communicate with each other.
+Corda's Network Bootstrapper tool lets you quickly create a group of nodes that can see and communicate with each other.
 You can use these simple networks for development and testing.

 Each node on the network must:
 * Operate using the same set of constants, called **network parameters**.
 This guarantees that the nodes can interoperate.